Samsung, Marvel use virtual reality for 'Avenger' movie ads

+* Akzo says PPG's proposals are "unacceptable" (Updates after interview with PPG CEO McGarry)

-Samsung and Walt Disney's Marvel introduced a marketing campaign that uses virtual reality to promote "Avengers: Age of Ultron" as more studios look to the new technology to push movies.
+May 4 Samsung and Walt Disney's Marvel introduced a marketing campaign that for the first time promotes a movie using short virtual reality films.

-The Avengers ad campaign, launched last week, employs VR that immerses a user in a 3D world and makes them feel as if they are in the action.
+The ad campaign, launched last week for the movie "Avengers: Age of Ultron," employs technology that immerses a user in a 3D world and makes them feel as if they are in the action.

 Jamie Park, head of experimental marketing at Samsung, said the company had seen a growing interest from studios in virtual reality (VR) and Samsung would be doing more of this in the future.